 3D Print Hardware

+I have a problem with an Android application, who should I contact?
 Contact details here.
-If possible, record a little track and send to us the GPX and/or the KML file.
+For GPS Logger, if possible, record a little track and send to us the GPX and/or the KML file.
 You can use the “share” in-app command from the tracklist.

 Printed Circuit Board

-Search through the download section or through the specific article.
+Where to find the source EDA files for the PCBs?
+Search through the specific article.
 Kicad project files and ready to print PCB files are provided for free.
 If you don’t find what you are looking for just ask, maybe we’ve forgotten to publish the material.

+How can I select the right pressure sensor range for my application?
 You should calculate at rough what differential pressure range you will measure at your sensor.
 You can use Equation P.2 for IAS and assume c=1.
 Otherwise, you can use this online calculator.
-Let’s pretend your application have a maximum airspeed of 100 km/h or 27.7 m/s and you want to use the online calculator.
+Let’s pretend your application have a maximum airspeed of 100 km/h (or 27.7 m/s) and you want to use the online calculator.
 You simply follow the link and type in 27.7 as “Desired calibrated airspeed”, then you click on the submit button.
 You will read a “Differential pressure at specified airspeed [Pa]” value of 470 Pa.
 So you will select a sensor that is able to handle pressures up to 470 Pa.
 You can use this online pressure converter to move across differents units of measurement.

+Can I use a Pitot probe on a bicycle?
 Yes, of course.
 It is up to you to check your local regulations.
 Remember to select the right sensor range.
 Right now we don’t have any dedicated probe but it is not excluded that in the future we will focus on this application.
 It seems it is a hot application for the Basic Air Data Pitot.
 The pitot cover seems hot too.

+What is the c coefficient?
 Start from this short article Pitot-Static.
 Apart from maths that coefficient states in a different manner how the Pitot-Static probe behaviour departs from the ideal behaviour.
 The exact value of c depends mainly on airspeed, yaw angle, pitch angle and installation position.

+What software is used by the project members?
 A lot of great free software.
 At a glance check this page out.
 You can freely download and use all the listed software packages.